bkanuka/blog/_posts/2014-04-13-drawing-regular-n-gons.md

 I would like to correct those issues.

 We start with the unit circle centered at (0,0).
-The corrdinates of any point on the circle are given by:
+The coordinates of any point on the circle are given by:

 $$
 \begin{align*}